FAQ Search Results

 Imposter Scams

-These are usually phone calls from individuals claiming to be PHH Mortgage Services (PHH) employees demanding payments in the form of a pre-paid debit/gift cards to cover trial loan modification payments, escrow shortages and/or to avoid foreclosure.
-These imposters may be calling from what appears to be a legitimate PHH/Onity phone number.
+These are usually phone calls from individuals claiming to be Onity Mortgage (Onity) employees demanding payments in the form of a pre-paid debit/gift cards to cover trial loan modification payments, escrow shortages and/or to avoid foreclosure.
+These imposters may be calling from what appears to be a legitimate Onity phone number.
 This is called spoofing.

-PHH would never require payment via a pre-paid debit/gift card.
-PHH would never request a Western Union payment to be sent to an individual.
-PHH would never ask for personal information over the phone, unless you initiated the contact and we are verifying your identify.
+Onity would never require payment via a pre-paid debit/gift card.
+Onity would never request a Western Union payment to be sent to an individual.
+Onity would never ask for personal information over the phone, unless you initiated the contact and we are verifying your identify.

-If you ever doubt the legitimacy of a call from PHH, especially if payment is demanded, hang up and call us directly.
+If you ever doubt the legitimacy of a call from Onity, especially if payment is demanded, hang up and call us directly.

 If you think you may have been a victim of an imposter scam, please contact us and then file a report with your local police department.
 You can also contact the Federal Trade Commission.